rondale-sc/introductory-ember-resources/README.md

 ### Contributing

 If you have any links you'd like to add please submit a PR or and Issue and we'll merge it in as soon as possible. :)

+PR should follow some of these guidelines:

+1. 1 or more related links added to an appropriate section of the README.md
+2. A brief description that describes what the links contain and why they'd be good for beginners